wutongy/hw2/README.md

 **(2 points each, 10 points total)**

-You will be using the same subset of the Iowa Liquor Dataset from [hw0](https://github.com/w4111/hw0/blob/master/README.md) and writing some Python programs to perform data analysis to understand transaction and inventory information.
+You will be using the same subset of the Iowa Liquor Dataset from [hw0](https://github.com/w4111/hw0/blob/master/README.md) and writing some Python functions to understand transaction and inventory information.

 You will write your code in [`hw2.py`](./hw2.py) found in this same directory.
 This file contains predefined methods such as [`def q1()`](./hw2.py#L22) with dummy method bodies that you will fill in to answer the corresponding questions below.
 We have also included a [`load_data()`](./hw2.py#L9) function so you can pass in the file path to the dataset and it will read the file and return a python `list`.
 Try running it and printing the first couple of